 I have been kicking around titles for this blog post.
 One was “Awkward segue” since I will return to random topics after spending a few weeks focusing on the painful history of American slavery and its ongoing impact on American society.

-Another possible title was “The unbearable whiteness of being” in case you were wondering about my positionality.
-Although there are no biological difference between groups of human beings, there are social constructs that exist, as well as culturally empowering identities that can aid those who do not benefit from white privilege.
+Another possible title was “The unbearable whiteness of being” in case you were wondering about me.
+Although there are no biological differences between groups of human beings, there are social constructs that affect what each of us experiences, as well as culturally empowering identities that can aid those who do not benefit from white privilege.
 So I wanted to say yes, if you were wondering, I am socially constructed as white.
 For that matter, I am cisgender identifying as female, preferring she and her, aka boring.
 Due to most of those constructs, I am unfairly privileged in American society, which is not boring but tragic in a country that claims to be a democracy.

-When I try to write some of my thoughts on these topics, words elude me, possibly because the words we most often use/hear/absorb are insidious tools of the social construction of divisions between us.
+When I try to write some of my thoughts on these topics, words elude me, possibly because the words we most often use/hear/absorb are insidious tools reinforcing divisions.

 Still, let me try to explain why it is so important that I read and reflect on these articles.
 Because I am human, the history of slavery and its aftermath is 100% relevant to me.
 The fight for justice and democracy for all human beings is 100% relevant to me.
 But also, because I am socially constructed as white, this history, and its continuing impact, is 100% relevant to me in that I have an obligation to help dismantle systems which benefit me unfairly.